NathanGavenski/NathanGavenski.github.io/README.md

-# Welcome to my Github Page 👋
+# Welcome to my GitHub Page 👋

 My name is Nathan Gavenski, and I'm from Brazil.
 Currently I'm a PhD student in [King's College London](https://www.kcl.ac.uk/).
 I have worked for the last 8 years as Scrum Master, QA automation and analyst, Front-end developer, researcher, and visiting professor.
 My main interests are all research involving agents, teaching, photography, traveling, and music.
 Don't be shy to contact me!